 As recently as the 1980s, Argentina was at war with the UK over the dominion of the Falkland Islands.

 However, Argentina’s animosity towards British citizens has largely dissipated over the years.
-There is a magnificent book called Goodbye Buenos Aires talk in more detail about the British in Argentina.
+There is a magnificent book called Goodbye Buenos Aires that talks in detail about the British in Argentina.

 In certain regions, it would be extremely rare to receive any confrontation for British nationality, but it wouldn’t hurt to not tempt fate by parading with a Union Jack.